Gavin-Persad/predictions/plan.md

 -
 - all game lists - not working off of time, but off of date, this means host has to wait until midnight on the day of the last fixture to update the scores.
 I will need to ensure all logic is run through the utils/gameWeekStatus file for conformity and have this run on time rather than date.
 -
+- enterscores - check that players change lavery cup selections when editing there scores.
+-

 24. Prepare for beta testing✅